leekevinyg/js-algorithms-sandbox/src/snakesAndLadders/README.md

 **Solution (Using BFS)**

+This problem can be reduced to a BFS search for the shortest path in a graph.
 First we represent the board as a 1D integer array of 1 to totalNumberOfBoardPositions.
-Each integer represents a position on the array.
+Each integer represents a position on the board.
 From each position we have access to the next 6 possible positions (from the dice roll).
 On top of these 6 positions, we also have access to any positions that we can get to via a snake or a ladder from these 6 positions.
 We can use BFS to explore the graph since all edges are weighted